 Expats moving to Morocco will be greeted by a colourful land characterised by scenic beauty, bustling marketplaces and delicious food.
 Most expats move to Rabat, Casablanca or the red city of Marrakesh.
-Though the expat population in Morocco is still relatively small, it's growing steadily.
+Though the expat population in Morocco is relatively small, it's growing steadily.

-While expats may have their reservations about relocating to an Islamic country, they’ll find that Morocco is far more liberal than most expat destinations in the Middle East.
-It lies at the crossroads of Europe, Africa and the Middle East and elements of these different cultures are visible in everyday life.
+While expats may have reservations about relocating to an Islamic country, they'll find that Morocco is far more liberal than most expat destinations in the Middle East.
+It lies at the crossroads of Europe, Africa and the Middle East, and elements of these different cultures are visible in everyday life.